 There is an old adage that goes, “If you’re the smartest person in the room then you’re in the wrong room.”
 I agree with that.
 You never want to be the smartest person in the room.
-But for a big customer meeting or investor pitch you better be the most prepared.
+But for a big customer meeting or investor pitch, being the most prepared is paramount.
 In fact, that’s how I made my career.

 My first sales job was with WhippleHill, which was acquired by Blackbaud.
 I sold educational software to private schools.
 It was the best first job you could ever have because just about everybody went to a private school or knows someone who did – it is a constant ice breaker for me.
 This job also taught me how to communicate with all walks of life on the buyer side, from teacher to board director to CIO.